tguinard/TurkishWikiSpellingMistakes/readme.md

 This project contains spelling mistake data extracted from Turkish Wikipedia

-This dataset was developed as a part of my master's thesis (link coming soon)
+This dataset was developed as a part of my [master's thesis](https://digital.lib.washington.edu/researchworks/handle/1773/47616)

 This data can be used under Creative Commons Attribution-ShareAlike.
 See [Wikipedia policy](https://en.wikipedia.org/wiki/Wikipedia:Reusing_Wikipedia_content) for details.